jannikw/Premiumizearr-Nova/README.md

 ## Build

 [![Build](https://github.com/ensingerphilipp/premiumizearr-nova/actions/workflows/build.yml/badge.svg)](https://github.com/ensingerphilipp/premiumizearr-nova/actions/workflows/build.yml)
+## Important
+If you still have problems with downloads that cant complete and loop indefinitely i encourage you to wait for next release that switcehs from zip to direct downloads.
+Meanwhile you can reduce the issue by selecting Cloudflare as your CDN in Premiumize. (only for new transfers from this point on)
 ## Overview
 Continuation and Improvement of the Premiumizearr Arr* Bridge Download Client compatible with Sonarr and Radarr.